Constitution & Bylaws

 SECTION 1: Amendment Initiation

-Any proposed amendment to the Constitution and By-Laws of the AAF-GE may be initiated by the Board of Directors or by written request to the Board of Directors by twenty-five (25) members in good standing.
+Any proposed amendment to the Constitution and By-Laws of the AAF-GE may be initiated by the Board of Directors or by written request to the Board of Directors by ten (10) members in good standing.

 SECTION 2: Proposed Amendments